 What is your preferred submission format?

-What information do you need with my film?
+What information should I submit along with my film?

 Can I change my information after submitting it?